turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/4_implementing_playlists.markdown

      ...
 ```

 Capybara is trying to find a checkbox with the text "A Title" next to it.
 We don't have checkboxes rendered in our form.
+We're trying to create a new checkbox for each song that we have.
 Here's how we'll do that:

 ```erb
 <h1>New Playlist</h1>